My girls, daughter and Grand, got my favorites for Easter, white hydrangeas with bonus chick. Happy Easter!

 She: “But this one’s hilarious.”

-As she grew tall enough to reach any rack, her tastes became more sophisticated.
-Now’s she’s entering her teens and re-exploring her own artistic inclinations.
-She’s good at making things, so I’m wondering if we’ve come full circle, with or without the cottontail.
-We’ll find out on Sunday whether this year’s offering is a giggle or “awwww.”
+When she was tall enough to reach any rack, her tastes grew more sophisticated.
+Now’s she’s good at making anything her imagination conjures.
+We’ll find out soon whether this year’s offering is a giggle or an awwww.

 In the Deep South, Daddy could get anything to grow, but he never had Birds of Paradise until we came to California.
 The first time a big display of them popped up in his new yard in Glendale, he made us all come look.
 He stood there grinning, and said, “Well!
 I never!”
 Each time I see a magnificent group like these, I say the same thing.